Business Case Examples with Solutions

 The business case outlines how that investment will be made, the projected costs and revenue from the venture, and the expected return on investment.

-The business case details a company's assets, customers, products, distribution channels, and finances.
+The business case details the company's assets, customers, products, distribution channels, and finances.
 In addition, it gives information on the company's strategies and operations that convince investors that the company is a good investment.
 Finally, it will demonstrate due diligence and explain why the investment is worthwhile.

 The business case addresses the following: